kmucavele/find-the-numbers/README.md

 # Find The Numbers Game

-## Getting Started
-Simply clone this repository and open the html file in a browser

 ## Description
 _"Find The Numbers"_ is a concentration game.
 The goal is to find and click numbers, which are displayed in a X by X